Puttin’ On the Dance: A Conference for Northeast Dance Organizers. Supporting the people who sustain our vital dance traditions.

 - find out about existing resources and help create new ones

-- talk shop and share stories with peers
+- talk shop and share stories

-- dance, eat, have fun and rejuvenate
+- dance, eat, have fun, and rejuvenate

 - bring renewed energy and effective leadership back to local dances and the broader music and dance community.